vinaygopinath/androidtutorial/app/views/concept_lessons/_android_setup.md

 > Watchout: On Android 4.2 and newer, Developer options is hidden by default.
 To make it available, go to "Settings > About phone" and tap Build number seven times.
 Return to the previous screen to find Developer options.

 ##Understading ADT Folders

-Now we have unzipped the ADT from the file we downloaded, double click on the new folder to go inside, lets see what the 2 folders inside ADT are
+Now that we have unzipped the ADT installation, lets go inside the ADT folder to see its contents.

 ###Eclipse Folder

-As discussed earlier ADT is nothing but eclipse with the Android plugin installed and configured for you, this folder contains the executable which we will use to run the program
+As discussed earlier, ADT is nothing but Eclipse IDE with Android plugin already installed and configured for you.
+Eclipse folder contains the executable to launch our development environment.

-If you double click on eclipse folder you will see various other folders, these are eclipse folders require to run it properly
+If you double click on eclipse folder, you will see various other folders.
+These folders are required to run the executable properly

-Double click on Eclipse.exe or eclipse to start the ADT
+Double click on Eclipse.exe or Eclipse Application file to launch the development environment.

 ###SDK Folder

-SDK folder will contain all your android related installations, this is the folder which has your Android SDK, tools and different Virtual device images.
+SDK folder will contain all your android related installations.
+This is the folder which has your Android SDK, tools, and different Virtual device images.

-You will not be using this folder and it is internally referred by eclipse to find the android SDK path.
+You will not be accessing this folder explicitly.
+But it is internally referred by eclipse to find the android SDK path.

 ###SDK Tools

-If you notice there is a tool folder inside SDK, Android SDK comes prebundle with some sets of useful tools which you can use to perform a variety of things like log analysis, systrace, layout viewing etc.
+There is a Tool folder inside SDK, which comes pre-bundled with a set of useful tools to perform a variety of interesting operations like log analysis, systrace, layout viewing etc. While covering some advanced concepts later, we will learn to use these tools.

-In some advance chapters we might look into how to use these tools, as of not just remember this folder.

-Now you have your Android IDE up and running, follow the video to understand other parts of IDE and how to use it.
+Now that you have your Android IDE up and running, follow the video to understand various features of IDE and try to learn things you find interesting.

 > You can skip the above video after 8 minutes.

-Proceed to the next chapter to start creating your first hello world application
+Great then !
+You can proceed to the next chapter for creating your first hello world application !

-> Caution practically the installation instruction doesn't change for Windows 8, but sometimes you might encounter some problem in correctly running the ADT, this is mostly due to incorrect installation of the JDK, make sure you install the correct version of JDK and choose the correct version from 32-bit or 64 bit
+> Caution :  For Windows 8 , the installation instruction doesn't change much, but sometimes you might encounter some problem in correctly running the ADT.
+This is mostly due to incorrect installation of the JDK, make sure you install the correct version of JDK by choose the correct version (32-bit or 64 bit).